IBMStreams/streamsx.hbase/README.md

 It includes at least one sample for each of those operators.

-This is tested with HBase 0.94.3.
+This is tested with HBase 0.94.3 and Hadoop 1.1.0.

 ## Configuration

 To run these operators, you must set `HBASE_HOME` and `HADOOP_HOME` in your environment.
-Furthermore, `HBASE_HOME` must contain a valid `hbase-site.xml`, since that is what the operator uses to configure itself.
-However, the operator does not need to run on the same host as HBASE, so long as it has an `hbase-site.xml` and all the HBASE and hadoop libraries.
+Furthermore, `HBASE_HOME/conf/hbase-site.xml` should be correspond to a running hbase instance (eg, the zookeeper referenced there should be running) since that is what the operator uses to configure itself.
+The operator does not need to run on the same host as HBASE.
+If you are running Streams on an HBASE host, just set HBASE_HOME to point the the directory for HBASE (ie, the directory that is the parent of the bin directory the conf directory).

+If you are running Streams on a different host, copy that whole directory to the Streams host.